box/samples/box-node-webhook-to-lambda-sample/README.md

     ```

 6. To get the webhook to send the full payload again, generate a new developer token in the Box Developer Console
-    * *Note that you don't need to recreate the webhook with the new developer token -- there just needs to be a non-expired token associated with the app that created the webhook*
+    * *Note that you don't need to recreate the webhook with the new developer token -- there just needs to be a non-expired token associated with the user that created the webhook*

 #### Next Steps
 Now that you are successfully calling your AWS Lambda function from a Box webhook, here are some things you can try next: